 McDonald FJ, Yang B, Hrstka RF, Drummond HA, Tarr DE, McCray PB, Jr., et al. (1999).
 Disruption of the beta subunit of the epithelial Na+ channel in mice: hyperkalemia and neonatal death associated with a pseudohypoaldosteronism phenotype.
-Proc Natl Acad Sci U S A 96: 1727-1731.
+Proceedings of the National Academy of Sciences of the United States of America 96: 1727-1731.